 Many beaches are located around the village.
 It is worth visiting them all!
 The most famous is the beach of Lu Bagnu, a small beach with crystal clear water and fine white sand.

-Visit all beaches in the area
+Visit all the beaches around Castelsardo

-- Spiaggia di San pietro
+- San pietro beach

 - Cala Ostina